jw2249a/2017-bayes-audit/2017-code/README.md

 #### Compression (note for future work)

-The reported votes files are certain to be the largest files used by ``multi.py``;
-some form of compression may be useful.
+As the reported votes files are certain to be the largest files used by ``multi.py``, some form of compression may be useful.

 Here is a suggestion (for possible later implementation), suitable for compressing CSV files.
 Call this format ``redundant line compression`` (RLC), and give the compressed file a name ``foo.csv.rlc``.

-An RLC file compresses each row, using the previous 999 rows if possible.
+An RLC file compresses each row, using the previous rows if possible.
 An RLC entry of the form **&c^b** means "copy c cell contents, starting with the current column, from the line b lines previous to this one.
 Either &c or ^b may be omitted, and these can